-Before we start working with the Execute SQL Task in SSIS Single Rowset, Let me show you the Employee Table in SQL Server that we are going to use for this example:
+Before we start working with the Execute SQL Task in SSIS Single Rowset, Let me show you the Employee Table that we are going to use for this example:

 Execute SQL Task in SSIS Single Rowset